Jimmy-Baby/ClipCutter/README.md

 ## What's New in v2

-In the newest release, ClipCutter has been completely reimagined and rebuilt from the ground up.
+In the newest release, ClipCutter has been rebuilt from the ground up.
 I've focused on enhancing both functionality and user experience, making it easier and more enjoyable to use:

 ### New User Interface